 Meet the people who help guide and support our work through leadership and oversight.

-On February 13th, 2024, a historic transition unfolded at Low Entropy as we welcomed our new Indigenous-led board of directors.
+In February 2024, a historic transition unfolded at Low Entropy as we welcomed our new Indigenous-led board of directors.
 This change came about through a profound realization and a bold step taken by our previous board, who chose to resign voluntarily.
 Their decision was driven by the recognition of a critical gap in our efforts: the scarcity of Indigenous cultural support for residents of the Tri-Cities area.

-The formation of our new Indigenous-led board is more than a change in leadership; it is a commitment to learning, understanding, and integrating Indigenous perspectives and wisdom into our work.
-Our new directors bring a wealth of knowledge, experience, and cultural insights that are invaluable in our mission to provide support that is not only effective but also respectful and honoring of the people we aim to serve.
+Our directors bring a wealth of knowledge, experience, and cultural insights that are invaluable in our mission to provide support that is not only effective but also respectful and honoring of the people we aim to serve.

-As we move forward under the guidance of our new board, we are diligently learning and adapting our strategies to ensure that our efforts reflect the needs, values, and traditions of Indigenous communities.
+As we move forward under the guidance of our board, we are diligently learning and adapting our strategies to ensure that our efforts reflect the needs, values, and traditions of Indigenous communities.
 This is a journey of listening, understanding, and action—a journey we are committed to taking with humility and respect.

 Co-Chair